Impulse (TV series)

 Impulse is an American science fiction drama television series based on the 2013 Steven Gould novel Impulse.
 The novel was one of a series following Gould's novel Jumper.
-The series is a loose sequel to the 2008 film adaptation of the book.
+The series is a stand-alone spin-off to the 2008 film adaptation of the book.

 The series premiered on June 6, 2018, on YouTube Premium.
-It is executive produced by Lauren LeFranc, Doug Liman, David Bartis, and Gene Klein.
+Lauren LeFranc, Doug Liman, David Bartis, and Gene Klein served as executive producers.
 LeFranc also acted as showrunner for the series.
 In July 2018, the series was renewed for a second season consisting of ten episodes, which premiered on October 16, 2019.
 The series was canceled in March 2020.

 Premise

 Impulse follows 16-year-old Henrietta "Henry" Coles who discovers she has the ability to teleport but has no control over her destination.
 The first time she realizes this, she is in a truck with her high school's basketball captain and star, Clay Boone, who tries to rape her.
 She has a seizure and teleports, in the course of which she inadvertently crushes much of his truck when her ability to teleport first manifests, leaving him a paraplegic.
 The show then explores Henry's feelings of fear regarding the assault, and the discovery that those feelings can trigger her ability to teleport.